ReferenceType/StandardNetworkLibrary/README.md

 ```
 ## Relay Server/Client and P2P

-This model is what I personally use on my other projects such as P2P Videocall and multiplayer starfighter game.
+This model is what I personally use on my other projects such as P2P Videocall and Multiplayer starfighter game.
 Basically you have a Relay server somewhere in your network, which can be on a local network hub in LAN and/or open to connections from internet if port forwarding is enabled.
 <br/><img src="https://user-images.githubusercontent.com/109621184/204115163-3c8da2c3-9030-4325-9f4a-28935ed98977.png" width=50% height=50%>
 ### Relay server